Radial Oscillations of Neutron Stars with Vector-Induced Scalar Hair: Abstract

 \section{Abstract}

-{ In this paper, we investigate the equilibrium configurations and the radial perturbations of neutron stars in a subclass of Scalar-Vector-Tensor (SVT) theories.
-By solving the generalised Tolman-Oppenheimer-Volkoff equations in SVT theories for several values of the modified gravity parameter, we examine the impact of the spontaneous scalarization of charged neutron star (NSs), which arises from the coupling of the scalar field to the electromagnetic tensor and double-dual Reimann tensor, $L^{\mu\nu\alpha\beta}F_{\mu\nu}F_{\alpha\beta}$.
-Then we extend our study by deriving the action at quadratic order in linear perturbations of radial type and computing scalar quasinormal modes (QNMs)as well as the normal modes (NMs) showing the coincidence of stability and maximum mass points in generlar relativity (GR) is still present in this modified theory. }
+In this paper, we investigate the equilibrium configurations and radial perturbations of neutron stars within a subclass of gauge-invariant Scalar-Vector-Tensor (SVT) theories.
+By solving the generalized Tolman-Oppenheimer-Volkoff (TOV) equations for several values of the modified gravity parameter, we examine the impact of the vector-curvature coupling on the structure and properties of neutron stars.
+We then extend our analysis by deriving the quadratic action governing linear radial perturbations and computing both the normal modes associated with the matter sector and the scalar quasinormal modes arising from the additional propagating degree of freedom of the theory, which is able to propagate outside the neutron star.
+Our results show that the modified gravity parameter can significantly affect the mass-radius relation, the oscillation spectrum, and the stability properties of neutron stars, while preserving the coincidence between the onset of radial instability and the maximum-mass configuration, as in General Relativity.